jucaran/santex/README.md

 ## About the decision making
 * Because of the tight relationships between the data types and the fact that we have little writing on db I thought that the best choice in this case was a SQL database. <br>
 * Then I added a redis cache to handle the API request limitations.
-* I chose to use prisma as an ORM beacause of its type safety models.
+* I chose TypeORM to have a secure and typed interface to handle the data